epfl-lara/stainless/core/src/sphinx/tutorial.rst

 the value `d` becomes positive, even though `x` is negative and thus smaller than the large positive value `y`.
-As in Scala, the `Int` type denotes 32-bit integers with the usual signed arithmetic operations from computer architecture and the JVM specification.
+As in Scala, the `Int` type denotes 32-bit integers with the usually signed arithmetic operations from computer architecture and the JVM specification.

 To use unbounded integers, we simply change the types to